Lucas Bento, J.D., LL.M.

 His education includes: a M.Phil., Balliol College, Oxford University; B.A., magna cum laude, Columbia University.

-Jadranka, a member of the board, served with the United Nations for 30 years beginning as a political affairs officer, and finally a director for Latin America for the UN Department of Public Information, based in Mexico City.
+Jadranka, an advisor of the board, served with the United Nations for 30 years beginning as a political affairs officer, and finally a director for Latin America for the UN Department of Public Information, based in Mexico City.
 On the mission in Timor-Leste, Jadranka served as the Head of Office of Public Information in UNMIT.Also, Ms. Mihalic served as the spokesperson for the President of the General Assembly as well as on several UN peacekeeping missions, including Angola, Haiti, and Mozambique.
 Ms. Mihalic holds a Master of International Affairs, from Columbia University.
 She speaks, English, Croatian (native), French, Italian, Spanish, and is proficient in Russian.

-Gregory E. Sterling
+Gregory E. Sterling, Ph.D.

 Dr. Gregory E. Sterling is the Reverend Henry L. Slack Dean of Yale Divinity School and Lillian Claus Professor of New Testament.
 Dean Sterling, a New Testament scholar with a specialty in Hellenistic Judaism, has concentrated his research on the writings of Philo of Alexandria, Josephus, and Luke-Acts, with a focus on the ways in which Second Temple Jews and early Christians interacted with one another and with the Greco-Roman world.
 He assumed the deanship in 2012 after more than two decades at the University of Notre Dame, where he served in several capacities at the College of Arts and Letters before becoming the first dean of the independent Graduate School.

 Dean Sterling is the author or editor/co-editor of seven books and more than seventy scholarly articles and essays.
 He is the general editor for the Philo of Alexandria Commentary Series (E.J.
 Brill), co-editor of the Studia Philonica Annual, and a member of the editorial board of Beihefte zur Zeitschrift für die Neutestamentliche Wissenschaft.
 He served as editor of the Christianity and Judaism in Antiquity Series (University of Notre Dame Press) for twenty years.
+He has held numerous leadership positions in the Society of Biblical Literature, the Studiorum Novi Societas, and the Catholic Biblical Association.
+He is a minister in the Churches of Christ and serves in several leadership roles for his own denomination in addition to his other responsibilities.